Mathilde Danegger: Life

-Like her elder brothers, Josef Danegger (1889-1948) and Theodor Danegger (1891-1959), she decided on a stage career early in life.
+Like her elder brothers, Josef Danegger (1889–1948) and Theodor Danegger (1891–1959), she decided on a stage career early in life.
 She started her performing with children's roles, making her debut in 1912 at Max Reinhardt's Deutsches Theater in Berlin, with a further youthful appearance there in 1914.

 She would continue to return to the Berlin stage throughout her career, but by 1919 she was, with her parents, based in Zürich.
-In 1919/1920 she had engagements at the City Theatre in Vienna.
-From 1921-24, she was working, primarily, at the Popular Theatre in Vienna, and, between 1924–28, at the Theater in der Josefstadt.
+In 1919–1920 she had engagements at the City Theatre in Vienna.
+From 1921 to 1924, she was working, primarily, at the Popular Theatre in Vienna, and, between 1924 and 1928, at the Theater in der Josefstadt.

 Danegger's first marriage was to Herbert Waniek (1897–1949) whose theatre career during the 1920s was focused on the same Vienna theatres as those of his wife.
 Waniek had connections with the "German Theatre" at Brno (in the former Czechoslovakia), where, until 1933, Mathilde Danegger was making regular guest appearances.
 There were also frequent guest appearances at theatres in Berlin and Vienna.
 Around this time she married her second husband, Swiss drama producer Walter Lesch (1898–1958).

 With the German change in government at the start of 1933, Mathilde, a staunch antifascist, fled to Switzerland where she worked at the National Theatre in Zürich with Wolfgang Langhoff, like her a political exile from Nazi Germany.
-She took part in political cabaret, between 1934-38 appearing in the "Cornichon" cabaret established by her husband.
+She took part in political cabaret, between 1934 and 1938 appearing in the "Cornichon" cabaret established by her husband.
 In 1939, she met with Herbert Crüger, who subsequently became her third husband.
 She was a co-founder in Switzerland of the National Committee for a Free Germany.

 Two years after the war ended, in 1947, Mathilde Danegger returned to Germany.
 Sources differ as to whether she settled in the American occupation zone or in East Berlin, which was in the central part of what had been Germany, and was now administered as part of the Soviet occupation zone.

 In reality, it was several years before the political division of occupied Germany would be matched by physical barriers.
-Between 1947-51, she was working at the Hessische National Theatre in Wiesbaden.
-In East Berlin, supported by the dramatist's wife and business manager, Helene Weigel, Danegger was recruited by Bertolt Brecht to work at the Berliner Ensemble where she was employed between 1951-53.
+Between 1947 and 1951, she was working at the Hessische National Theatre in Wiesbaden.
+In East Berlin, supported by the dramatist's wife and business manager, Helene Weigel, Danegger was recruited by Bertolt Brecht to work at the Berliner Ensemble where she was employed between 1951 and 1953.
 During these years she was active in the peace movement.

 In December 1948 she joined the German Communist Party.
-Between 1948-51 she also wrote, as Cultural Editor, for Unsere Stimme, a regional communist news magazine based at Villingen-Schwenningen near the border with Switzerland.
+Between 1948 and 1951 she also wrote, as Cultural Editor, for Unsere Stimme, a regional communist news magazine based at Villingen-Schwenningen near the border with Switzerland.